rojo-rbx/rojo.space/docs/properties.md

 }
 ```

-The key-value pairs within the object should be [Material](https://create.roblox.com/docs/reference/engine/enums/Material) enum items mapped to 3-item arrays representing the RGB of the specified color.
-This format does not support decimals values.
+The key-value pairs within the object should be [Material](https://create.roblox.com/docs/reference/engine/enums/Material) enum items mapped to arrays of 3 integers representing the RGB of the specified color.
 Only the values you wish to change the defaults of need to be specified.

 ### NumberRange
 The NumberRange type cannot be specified implicitly.
 For explicit values, the format is a list of Min and Max components, respectively.
 Each component is a float.